fhiso/legacy-format/serialisation.md

 {.ednote}  This standard could have *required* leading *whitespace* to be preserved in *payloads*.
-This standard doesn't do that in part to discourage applications from relying on it instead of avoiding the problem.
-In general, we would rather the standard did not attach significance to differences in *whitespace*, and it is possible FHISO might want to remove the ambiguity in the future by requiring the *payload* to begin with a non-*whitespace* *character*.
-Ensuring valid ELF files do not have leading *whitespace* in *payloads* should help make this possible.
+This standard doesn't do that in part to discourage applications from relying on behaviour will be misinterpreted in some current applications, and instead use *Unicode escapes* to escape the first character on a line when it is significant whitespace.
+In general, the TSC would rather ELF did not attach significance to differences in *whitespace*, and it is possible FHISO might opt to remove the ambiguity in the future by requiring the *payload* to begin with a non-*whitespace* *character*.
+But more likely, a future version of ELF will change the recommendation to preserve leading whitespace into a requirement.

 The `Number`, `XRefID` and `Tag` productions encodes the *level*, the *structure identifier* and the *tag* of the *line*, respectively.
 The